official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 274

-The Report of the Iraq Inquirybuildings, schools and private homes.
+buildings, schools and private homes.
 Duplicate and non‑essential papers had been destroyed and the remaining archives had been split up and hidden in the homes of trusted officials.
 In the absence of specific intelligence, the prospects of successfully finding illicit material at such sites is very limited … Iraq will use widespread media